LuaLS/vscode-lua-webvue/README.md

 # vscode-lua-webvue
-A [Vue](https://vuejs.org/) web application that it used by [Sumneko's Lua VS Code extension][vscode-lua].
+A [Vue](https://vuejs.org/) web application that is used by [Sumneko's Lua VS Code extension][vscode-lua].
 The extension allows users to open a [webview](https://code.visualstudio.com/api/extension-guides/webview) that contains this webapp.
 This webapp gives users a reactive and first-party looking UI to manage their addons.

 ## Usage
-This webapp is not intended to be run outside of VS Code as it depends on the [VS Code API][vscode-api] in order to perform filesystem actions and commands specific to VS Code.
+This webapp is not intended to be run outside of VS Code, as it depends on the [VS Code API][vscode-api] in order to perform filesystem actions and commands specific to VS Code.

 For using with [Sumneko's VS Code extension][vscode-lua], you can follow these steps: